 Recycle these household items for this project:

-Hope one of these ideas has inspired you to have a go at your own DIY gardening project using recycled materials.
-If you’re ready to get started, use code RECYCLE to enjoy 10% off any of our bottle garden kits today.
+We hope one of these ideas inspires you to start your own DIY gardening project using recycled materials.
+Ready to get started?
+Use code RECYCLE to enjoy 10% off any of our bottle garden kits today.

 There are no comments for this article.
 Be the first one to leave a message!